misi444/Elosztott/README.md

 ### What is this repository for? ###

-Demonstrates spring-form JSP Tag Library and Hibernate validator usage.
+Demonstrates Spring localization and theme features.